go-task/task/docs/docs/usage.md

 the task finishes.
 The difference with just putting it as the last command is that this command will run even when the task fails.

-In the example below `rm -rf tmpdir/` will run even if the third command fails:
+In the example below, `rm -rf tmpdir/` will run even if the third command fails:

 ```yaml
 version: '3'